Diagnostic Medical Sonography Student Handbook

 8. Can I complete two sonography specialty tracks at the same time during my two years in the program?

 Due to the heavy coursework involved with each specialty track, you will be required to choose only one track that you would like to specialize in during your two years in the program.
 However, once you have successfully completed a specialty track and have graduated, you are welcome to come back for another track (many students do!).
 Completing an additional specialty track will require only one additional year of clinicals and study.
 The clinical portion can often be done at your place of ultrasound employment, whereas the coursework will be done in the blended online format.
 Typically, it is easier for General sonography students to come back for a Vascular or Echo specialty, than the other way around.
 From an employment perspective, it is very advantageous to have multiple specialties.
 The more you know, the more marketable you will be.

 Back to Top

-9 What happens if I get pregnant during the program?
+9. What happens if I become pregnant during the program?